ellisjoe/ellisjoe.github.io/reading-list.md

 ---

 ### Current
-- Wanting - Luke Burgis
+- Gambler - Billy Walters
 - The 48 Laws of Power - Robert Greene

 ### 2023
+- Wanting - Luke Burgis
 - We Are Bellingcat - Eliot Higgins
 - The Stranger - Albert Camus
 - The Infinite Game - Simon Sinek